benders5e/benders5e/earthbender.md

 #### Melting Earth
 Beginning at 7th level, you can melt an unoccupied 5 foot-square area of the ground within your range into lava, provided it is earth.
 This is encapsulated by the *Melting Earth* form in the forms list.

 Once the lava is produced, it slowly hardens due to the exposure to the air unless you spend an action to harden it.
 This amount of time is determined the first time you use this ability in an encounter, taking 1d6 rounds (starting at the end of your turn).
+Any creature still in the lava once it has hardened is restrained.

+Lava is considered difficult terrain.
 The damage done by lava is determined according to standard D&D 5e rules: any creature standing in or wading through the lava takes 10d10 fire damage, and creatures fully submerged in lava take 18d10 fire damage.
 As a lavabender, you have resistance to fire damage.

 #### Lavabending
 At 11th level, you learn to move lava with as much control as you move earth.
 You spend an action to create and move the equivalent of a 3-foot-diameter sphere of lava at a time.
 When launching lava as an attack, you deal the amount of bludgeoning damage in the Bending column of the class table *and* an additional die of the same type as fire damage.